Effects of Hurricane Katrina in the Southeastern United States: Aftermath

 Disaster areas map: dark orange Indicates full Individual and Public Assistance, orange for Individual and Public Assistance (Categories A and B), yellow for full Public Assistance, and green for Public Assistance (Category B).

 Hurricane Katrina forced about 800,000 people to move, which was the greatest number of displaced people in the country since the Dust Bowl.
 The United States federal government spent $110.6 billion in relief, recovery and rebuilding efforts, including $16 billion toward rebuilding houses, which was the nation's largest ever housing recovery project.
 In the days after the hurricane, President George W. Bush declared a disaster area for parts of Florida, Alabama, Mississippi, and Alabama.
 The hardest-hit areas in Louisiana, Mississippi, and Alabama were all eligible for direct public assistance, in addition to debris removal.

 The widespread damage across the gulf coast led to significant economic effects.
 By September 2005, Louisiana had an unemployment rate of 11.8%, up from 5.8% a month prior.
 Over the same period, Mississippi's unemployment rate reached 9.4%, up from 7.4%.
 In the five counties that make up the Gulfport–Biloxi metropolitan area, the unemployment rate reached 24.3%.
 In the two months after the hurricane, there was a decline of 215,000 jobs in New Orleans, and by June 2005, there was a 30% decrease in the metro area's employment.
 By a year after the hurricane, unemployment in Louisiana had fallen to 3.5%, partly due to new jobs in construction.
 In the year after Katrina, Louisiana's population fell by 380,000 people, while 11,000 people from disaster areas moved elsewhere in the state.
 State tax revenue fell in both Louisiana and Mississippi in the second and third quarters of 2005; however, both states had recovered to pre-storm levels by the fourth quarter of the year.

 As a result of the flooding in Mobile, Alabama, a curfew from dusk to dawn was implemented.
 Around a week after Katrina hit Alabama, FEMA approved $5.2 million into disaster aid to over 3,000 households in Alabama.
-Almost 550 truckloads with of supplies also arrived in Alabama from logistical centers across the southeast.
+Almost 550 truckloads worth of supplies also arrived in Alabama from logistical centers across the southeast.

 In the two months after Katrina struck south Florida, Hurricane Rita brushed the region in late September with tropical storm-force winds and flooding rains.
 In late October, Hurricane Wilma struck southwestern Florida as a major hurricane, affecting the Miami area with hurricane-force winds that left 98% of south Florida without power.
 Including Hurricane Dennis in July, FEMA provided $1 billion in public assistance to Florida residents in association with the four hurricanes in 2005.